stewartweiss/unix-sysprog/chapter05/README.md

 |`term_demo2.c`       | -- adds signal handling to `term_demo1.c`|
 |`procmaskdemo.c`      | -- shows how to mask signals with `procmask()`|

-To compile and build, you need to do the following:
-1. In the `utilities` directory
+Run `make` after following the instructions in the top-level `README.md` file.